awulder/www.wulder.nl/_posts/2012-03-22-how-to-improve-your-tdd-skils.md

 tags : [Build tools, Development, ]
 ---

-Do you think that you do TDD well because you have been doing it for years now?
+Do you think that you do TDD well because you have done it for years now?
 That is what I thought until I did an exercise called “TDD as if you mean it” and it put my feet back on the ground!

-At two different TDD workshops I have tried to build an application following the rules of  “TDD as if you mean it”.
+At two different TDD workshops I have tried to build an application after the rules “TDD as if you mean it”.
 The first time was in Amsterdam at a <a href="http://coderetreat.org/about" target="_blank">Coderetreat</a> and the second time at an XKE session at Xebia.
 Although I am practicing TDD for a while now, the result of the exercises in both sessions were that I had few tests, even less production code and an application that did not work.

 ### TDD as if you mean it
-TDD itself is quite a simple process.
+TDD itself is a simple process.
 Kent Beck's description of a single TDD cycle is:

 1. Add a little test
 2. Run all tests and fail